-I personally tend to be thankful and then move on to the next objective goal rather than celebrate.
+I personally tend to be thankful and then move on to the next objective goal rather than celebrate every time I achieve one.
 I find it wise to be grateful for the achievement, but I find it unwise to get elated or manic.
 If celebration means being thankful for yourself and all the individuals who have assisted in the achievement, then great.
 But celebrating with an excitement and becoming elated can have distracting and often humbling results.

 I’m grateful for the goal and I document it, then I move on to the next objective goal I find it inspiring to achieve.
 The bigger your vision the more grateful you become.
 The smaller your vision the more elated you become.

 How can I find a direction in life that will be aligned with my highest value?

 It would be wise to first identify what your highest value is, then ask yourself what it is that you would absolutely love to do, decide how to get handsomely paid to do it, and then work on structuring a plan to fulfil it.

 Can you recommend replacing a so-called ‘bad’ habit with an objective goal-achieving behavior, like swapping Facebook for reading a meaningful, quality or classical book?

 If you’re getting value from Facebook because your highest value is socializing, then it’s not as simple as deciding to read a book if reading is not your highest value.